diqezit/ats20_ats_ex/README.md

 ------------------------------------------------------------------------------------------------------------

-### **MOD_NO_RDS v4.6**
+### **MOD_NO_RDS v4.6 (Final Release)**

 `(!)
 Attention: Settings have been re-ordered.
 An EEPROM reset will occur on first boot.`

-*   **[New] Quick Sync Toggle:** Long-pressing the `MODE` button in any SSB/CW mode now toggles the `Sync` setting, providing fast access to this key feature without entering the menu as was early realised in AGC button.
+*   **[New] Quick Sync Toggle:** Long-pressing the `MODE` button in any SSB/CW mode now toggles the `Sync` setting, providing fast access to this key feature without entering the menu, as was previously realized in AGC button.

+*   **[New] Robust Seeking:** Seek function timeout has been extended to its maximum practical value (~32 seconds) to ensure complete band scans without premature termination on quiet bands.
+User action is now the only way to stop a seek.

 *   **[Reworked] Main Screen UI & Rendering:**
-    *   Volume indicator is now right-aligned and includes an integrated separator (`'|'`) for more consistent layout with step param
+    *   Volume indicator is now right-aligned and includes an integrated separator (`'|'`) for a more consistent layout with the step parameter.
     *   Fixed a bug where the separator was not cleared correctly after changing tuning steps.
     *   Corrected an issue where only the volume value, not the separator, was highlighted (inverted) during editing.